SamuelVieira-EE/Scope-Analyzer-Python-Tool-/scope analyzer/README.md

 # Scope CSV Analyzer (Waveform + FFT)

-A beginner-friendly Python project that reads an oscilloscope CSV export and:
+reads an oscilloscope CSV and:
 - plots the waveform (time vs voltage)
+- then it will plot the FFT spectrum ->(takes a signal in time from oscilloscope and converts into frequency Amplitude vs Frequency)
-- computes and plots the FFT spectrum
+- Find the biggest FFT peak
-- prints the dominant frequency
+- prints result

+waveform -> FFT -> frequency peaks -> dominant frequency

 ## Input CSV format